Six major movie studios battle digital piracy

-Six major film and TV studios have brought a legal action here aimed at stopping allegedly “massive” illegal downloading of their films and other products.
+Six major film and TV studios have brought a legal action here aimed at stopping allegedly “massive” illegal downloading of their films and other products, writes Ann O'Loughlin.

 The studios, all members of the Motion Picture Association, believe up to 1.3m people here may be involved in illegally accessing their films online.